Chinese New Year - Year of the Tiger for Preschoolers

 Red Envelopes Exchange

-During these festivities older people give away red envelopes to younger ones, to symbolize sending good wishes and luck (as well as money).
-This costume is also used by bosses or leaders to employees or people under their command, as a special bonus.
+During these festivities, older people give away red envelopes to younger ones to symbolize sending good wishes and luck (as well as money).
+Bosses or leaders also wear this costume as a special bonus for employees or people under their command.

 Chinese New Year's Red Envelopes by Yuwei Shaw from Unsplash